zafarkhan4/java_coding_exercises/docs/exercise005.md

 We'd like to see clean code, so please keep clear separation of concerns, and the D.R.Y.
 (Don't Repeat Yourself) principle in mind.

 This exercise is inspired by the following source:
-Pangram Pangram Foundry.
+- Pangram Foundry.
 2021.
 The Definitive Pangram List: A tool for every graphic designers.. [online] Available at: <https://pangrampangram.com/blogs/journal/best-pangrams-a-tool-for-every-graphic-designers> [Accessed 19 July 2021].